-Sometimes retailers are hampered from fully realising the value of that data by the organisational and technological silos that exist across their business.
+Sometimes retailers are hampered from fully realizing the value of that data by the organizational and technological silos that exist across their business.
 There’s a wealth of data out there, but siloed structures mean that data is often fragmented and difficult to access, thus making it a challenge for retailers to get a complete view of their customers.

 Retailers must implement solutions to help break down those silos and help unify their customer communications for a more fruitful global commerce and retail experience.
 High-end department store Nordstrom®, for example, is leading the pack with its investments in Omni channel strategy.
 The retailer launched a hand-held checkout device called Search & Send, to allow its salespeople to search the entire inventory for specific items and sizes to find the fastest, most efficient way to get that out-of-stock item to a customer.
 With a unified view like this, retailers can create more relevant, engaging and consistent customer interactions across every touch point and channel – whether it’s via social media, mobile, or a new channel that remains to be discovered.